SergeyTsalkov/brooce/CONFIG.md

 Queues and jobs can override this (per-job values override per-queue values which override global values).

-### `global_job_options.max_tries`
+### `global_job_options.maxtries`
 How many times to try a job in case it fails.
-If max_tries is greater than 1 a failed job will be put in the delayed queue to try again, until max_tries has been reached.
+If maxtries is greater than 1 a failed job will be put in the delayed queue to try again, until maxtries has been reached.

+Queues and jobs can override this (per-job values override per-queue values which override global values).

+### `global_job_options.killondelay`
+If set to true, any job that is going to be delayed (because it can't acquire a lock) is just deleted instead.

 Queues and jobs can override this (per-job values override per-queue values which override global values).